Duke of Spoleto

-The Duke of Spoleto was the ruler of Spoleto and most of central Italy outside the Papal States during the Early and High Middle Ages (c.
-500 – 1300).
+The Duke of Spoleto was the ruler of the Duchy of Spoleto during the Early and High Middle Ages (c.
+570 – 1300).
 The first dukes were appointed by the Lombard king, but they were independent in practice.
 The Carolingian conquerors of the Lombards continued to appoint dukes, as did their successors the Holy Roman Emperors.
 In the 12th century, the dukes of Spoleto were the most important imperial vassals in Italy.
-From 1198, the Duchy became under the sovereignty of the States of the Church.
+From 1198, the Duchy came under the sovereignty of the States of the Church.
+As a papal province, the duchy continued to exist until 1816.
+Generally, its governors did not have the right to bear the ducal title, but there were exceptions, among them Guidantonio da Montefeltro, Pedro Luis de Borja and Franceschetto Cybo.

 They usually bore the title dux et marchio, "duke and margrave" as rulers of both Spoleto and Camerino.